optim-corp/optimal-in-app-remote-android-sdk/docs/REGISTRATION.md

 Deaprtment:

 App name building with In App Remote SDK:
-"Bundle Indentifier" for App built with SDK (For generating your App identify):
+"package" attribute value in AndroidManifest.xml for App built with SDK (For generating your App identify):
 How to utilize OPTiM’s Remote SDK features in your App?:

 Addendum: Agreement to use OPTiM’s Optimal Remote Operator Tool for Development Purposes Only